noiseprotocol/noise_spec/noise.md

  * **`GENERATE_KEYPAIR()`**: Returns a new Curve448 keypair.

  * **`DH(privkey, pubkey)`**: Executes the Curve448 DH function (aka "X448" in
-   some specifications).
-If the function detects an invalid public key, the output may be set to all zeros or any other value that doesn't leak information about the private key.
+ RFC 7748).
+The null public key value is all zeros, which will always produce an output of all zeros.
+Other invalid public key values will also produce an output of all zeros.

  * **`DHLEN`** = 56